tambetvali/LaegnaAITestsCoPilot/External/paulgraham.md

 - solve similar classes of problems,
 - and maintain a culture of clarity, curiosity, and hands-on reasoning.

-Hacker News is a clear example: it is not a social network but a **thinking network**.
-Participants gather because they enjoy ideas, arguments, and technical precision.
-This creates a culture where essays matter more than personalities, and where the quality of reasoning is the primary currency.
+Hacker-oriented spaces exemplify this pattern.
+They are not social networks in the traditional sense, but **cognitive networks**—places where people gather because they enjoy ideas, arguments, and technical precision.
+In such environments, essays matter more than personalities, and the quality of reasoning becomes the primary currency.

 ## 1.1 Communities as Cognitive Mirrors